scalabl3/userflow/02-implementation-docs/product/stories/STORY-API-001.md

    - Proper HTTP status codes
    - Clear success/error messages
    And responses should be properly typed

-4. Given I am extending the base API
-   When I add custom endpoints
-   Then I should:
-   - Follow established patterns
-   - Maintain documentation standards
-   - Use existing middleware
-   - Keep consistent structure
-   And new endpoints should integrate seamlessly

 ### STORY-API-002: API Documentation Standards
 As an API consumer